SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 in your code as other named types, as discussed in :ref:`Protocols_ProtocolsAsTypes`.
 However,
-you can't construct an instance of a protocol, because protocols do not actually provide the implementations for the requirements they specify.
+you can't construct an instance of a protocol, because protocols don't actually provide the implementations for the requirements they specify.

 You can use protocols to declare which methods a delegate of a class or structure